revature-The-Jungle/The-Jungle/README.md

    * Users are able to login using their username and password
 * User Profile Feature
    * Users are able to write "About Me" in their profile for others to see
-* Search Other Users Featuer
+* Search Other Users Feature
    * Users are able to search other users using username
 * View Post Feed Feature
    * Users are able to view posts